Phyks/huginn-vagrant/README.md

 **Setup Huginn under VirtualBox, with minimal configuration required.**

-A working VirtualBox installation is a prerequisite.
+A working VirtualBox installation is a prerequisite, as well as Vagrant (from vagrantup.com).

 If you know the settings you will use for your Huginn installation (such as SMTP host, MySQL settings, etc) you can: